pulumi/docs/content/docs/intro/concepts/programming-model.md

 ## Secrets {#secrets}

 Pulumi records all resource inputs and outputs in a [state file]({{< relref "state.md" >}}).
-These may contain sensitive data, such as database passwords or service tokens.
-The CLI's `config set` command offers the `--secret` flag to encrypt configuration settings, which is where most sensitive data comes from; however, you might also create such data at runtime.
-In both cases, you can ensure that these secrets do not appear as plaintext in your state file by using programmatic functions described below.
-By default, these use automatic per-stack encryption keys provided by the Pulumi Service, however you can use a provider of your own choosing.
+This may contain sensitive data, such as database passwords or service tokens.
+The CLI's `config set` command offers a `--secret` flag to encrypt configuration settings, which is where most sensitive data comes from.
+However, you may create such data at runtime.
+In both cases, you can prevent these secrets from appearing as plaintext in your state file by using programmatic functions described below.
+These use automatic per-stack encryption keys provided by the Pulumi Service by default, but you can use a provider of your own choosing.

 > This topic concerns itself with the programming model for secrets.
-If you'd like a more complete overview, including
+For a more complete overview, including
 > how and when to use the CLI commands mentioned above, configuring your own secrets provider, and more, refer to
 > [Configuration and Secrets]({{< relref "config#secrets" >}}).